LambdaLabsML/AIReviewer/Tutorial2.md

-### The statistical capacity of AI
+### The Quantitative Analysis Capacity of AI

-An important part of a analysis should also consider the quantatitive part.
-We wonder whether AI can directly do this, such as give a brief summary of how many aspects does the human and AI both agree.
-This is important to find what aspects are more important.
-To this end, after collecting each paper's concise summary, we then ask the GPT to consider the frequency of most discussed aspects, which is a kind of structure information.
-The prompt is shown below:
+In the realm of analysis, it is vital to consider the quantitative aspects.
+We sought to determine whether AI could directly engage in this, providing a concise summary of the areas where both human and AI reviewers find common ground.
+This endeavor is crucial in identifying the aspects of utmost importance.
+To this end, after accumulating succinct summaries for each paper, we tasked GPT with examining the prevalence of the most discussed aspects, thereby introducing a structured element into the analysis.
+The prompt for this task is provided below:

 > Summarize an analysis of differences of human/AI meta reviews:
 > {The 100 analysis from the previous step}
 > Find out the common aspects that human and AI reviewers agree on.
 If possible, give the estimated frequency of each aspect.

 #### Results

+Below are instances illustrating the counts generated by AI for each aspect based on the previous analysis.
+It's worth noting that AI's counts may not be entirely accurate; for instance, GPT might indicate that only 45 papers mention "Novelty," whereas manual counting reveals over 90 instances.
+This disparity underscores a notable limitation in current AI technology—its quantitative analysis of textual data is still a work in progress.

 **Similarities**

-> - Novelty: This aspect is mentioned in 38 out of the 100 papers analyzed.
+> - Novelty: This aspect is mentioned in 45 out of 100 papers.
+For example, in paper 5, both human and AI reviewers agree that the paper presents a novel approach to designing equivariant neural networks for materials science.
-> - Soundness: This aspect is mentioned in 34 out of the 100 papers analyzed.
+> 2. Soundness: This aspect is mentioned in 42 out of 100 papers.
+For example, in paper 6, both reviewers acknowledge the technical soundness of the paper's results and execution.
-> - Weaknesses: This aspect is mentioned in 26 out of the 100 papers analyzed.
+> 3. Weaknesses: This aspect is mentioned in 32 out of 100 papers.
+For example, in paper 11, both reviewers highlight the concerns raised by other reviewers about the significance of the improvement compared to non-greedy OCRSs.
-> - Presentation: This aspect is mentioned in 14 out of the 100 papers analyzed.
+> 4. Presentation: This aspect is mentioned in 19 out of 100 papers.
+For example, in paper 20, both reviewers appreciate the clear writing and presentation of the paper.
-> - Strengths: This aspect is mentioned in 13 out of the 100 papers analyzed.
-> - Additional Feedback: This aspect is mentioned in 9 out of the 100 papers analyzed.
-> - Relevance: This aspect is mentioned in 2 out of the 100 papers analyzed.
-> - Contribution: This aspect is mentioned in 2 out of the 100 papers analyzed.
-> - Clarity: This aspect is mentioned in 2 out of the 100 papers analyzed.
-> - Recommendation: This aspect is mentioned in 2 out of the 100 papers analyzed.
-> - Practical Impact: This aspect is mentioned in 2 out of the 100 papers analyzed.
-> - Reproducibility: This aspect is mentioned in 2 out of the 100 papers analyzed.
-> - Related Work: This aspect is mentioned in 2 out of the 100 papers analyzed.
+> 5. ...

 **Differences**
-> 1. Confidence in the recommendation: This aspect appears in multiple papers, where the human reviewers express a higher level of confidence in their recommendation compared to the AI reviewers.
-(Frequency: High)
-> 2. Presentation: The human reviewers and AI reviewers often have different opinions on the clarity and quality of the presentation of the paper.
-While the human reviewers may not comment on the presentation, the AI reviewers may mention concerns about the readability, clarity, or organization of the paper.
-(Frequency: Medium)
-> 3. Reproducibility: The AI reviewers may raise concerns about the reproducibility of the results, such as the lack of implementation details, code availability, or experimental details.
-The human reviewers may not comment on this aspect.
-(Frequency: Medium)
-> 4. Related Work: The AI reviewers may point out the lack of discussion or comparison with relevant work in the related work section, while the human reviewers may not mention this aspect.
-(Frequency: Medium)
-> 5. Weaknesses: The AI reviewers often provide more detailed analysis of the weaknesses of the paper, including concerns raised by other reviewers, while the human reviewers may not explicitly mention these weaknesses.
-(Frequency: Medium)
-> 6. Additional Feedback: The AI reviewers often provide more detailed feedback, summarizing the comments of other reviewers and suggesting specific areas for improvement, while the human reviewers may not provide such detailed feedback.
-(Frequency: Medium)
-> 7. Strengths: The human reviewers may not explicitly mention the strengths of the paper, while the AI reviewers may highlight the technical solidity, originality, or potential impact of the work.
-(Frequency: Low)
-> 8. Clarity: The AI reviewers may raise concerns about the clarity of the paper, such as difficulties in understanding certain aspects or lack of explanations and definitions, while the human reviewers may not comment on this aspect.
-(Frequency: Low)
-> 9. Recommendation: The human reviewers and AI reviewers may have different final recommendations for the paper, with the human reviewers often recommending rejection and the AI reviewers recommending acceptance, albeit with less certainty.
-(Frequency: Low)

-We found the AI cannot corre
+> 1. Confidence in Recommendation:
+>    - Frequency: 15 papers
+>    - Examples: Papers 3, 4, 5, 7, 8, 9, 11, 13, 15, 16, 18, 20, 21, 23, 25
+> 2. Presentation:
+>    - Frequency: 9 papers
+>    - Examples: Papers 1, 7, 12, 27, 28, 43, 57, 68, 77
+> 3. Reproducibility:
+>    - Frequency: 8 papers
+>    - Examples: Papers 1, 2, 3, 7, 27, 33, 35, 58
+> 4. Related Work:
+>    - Frequency: 8 papers
+>    - Examples: Papers 2, 6, 7, 13, 27, 35, 42, 57
+>
+> ...

 ## Conclusion

+Our exploration of AI's role in scientific paper analysis has yielded important insights.
+The "AI explainer" methodology demonstrated AI's capacity to summarize and compare review aspects, enhancing transparency in decision-making.
+However, in quantitative analysis, AI currently falls short of manual counting accuracy.

+In summary, AI holds promise in streamlining scientific reviews but requires further refinement for quantitative tasks.
+As we navigate this landscape, we must acknowledge both AI's potential and its ongoing development in the realm of scientific research.